 Watering Sweet Corn

 Sweet corn requires 1 ½ inches of water from rainfall or overhead watering per week.
-If you water via soaker hose or a similar system, it’s all about watering until moisture reaches the correct depth.
+If you water via a soaker hose or a similar system, it’s all about watering until moisture reaches the correct depth.
 Corn has deep roots, so you need to water long enough that water reaches a depth of 30–36 inches.
 Because corn benefits from deep, soaking watering, it’s best to water once per week rather than daily, as this ensures adequate soil moisture.